saptarshibasu/cassandra-study/README.md

   * **ALL** - Returns the record after all replicas have responded.
 The read operation will fail if a replica does not respond
   * **QUORUM** - Returns the record after a quorum of replicas from all datacenters has responded
   * **LOCAL_QUORUM** - Returns the record after a quorum of replicas in the current datacenter as the coordinator has reported
-  * **ONE** - Returns a response from the closest replica, as determined by the snitch.
-By default, a read repair runs in the background to make the other replicas consistent
+  * **ONE** - Returns a response from the closest replica, as determined by the snitch
   * **TWO** - Returns the most recent data from two of the closest replicas
   * **THREE** - Returns the most recent data from three of the closest replicas
   * **LOCAL_ONE** - Returns a response from the closest replica in the local datacenter
   * **SERIAL** - Allows reading the current (and possibly uncommitted) state of data without proposing a new addition or update.
 If a SERIAL read finds an uncommitted transaction in progress, it will commit the transaction as part of the read.
 Similar to QUORUM (Used with LWT)
   * **LOCAL_SERIAL** - Same as SERIAL, but confined to the datacenter.
 Similar to LOCAL_QUORUM (Used with LWT)
+* The most commonly used CL are: ONE, QUORUM, LOCAL_QUORUM.
+ONE is useful for IoT use cases where some inconsistencies or delay can be accomodated
 * A client may connect to any node in the cluster to initiate a read or write query.
 This node is called a **coordinator node**
 * If a replica is not available at the time of write, the coordinator node can store a hint such that when the replica node becomes available, and the coordinator node comes to know about it through gossip, it will send the write to the replica.
 This is called **hinted-handoff**
 * Hints do not count as writes for the purpose of consistency level except the consistency level of ANY.
 This behaviour of ANY is also known as **Sloppy Quorum**
+* **Limitations of hinted-handoff** - If a node remains down for quite some time, hints can build up and then overwhelming the node when it is back online.
+Hence hints are stored for a certain time window only and it can be disabled
+* New hints will be retained for up to `max_hint_window_in_ms` of downtime (defaults to 3 hours)
-* The coordinator node contacted by the client application forwards the write request to one replica in each of the other datacenters, with a special tag to forward the write to the other local replicas
+* In a multi data-center deployment, the coordinator node contacted by the client application forwards the write request to one replica in each of the other datacenters, with a special tag to forward the write to the other local replicas
 * If the coordinator cannot write to enough replicas to meet the requested consistency level, it throws an Unavailable Exception and does not perform any writes
 * **SERIAL** & **LOCAL_SERIAL** (equivalent to QUORUM & LOCAL_QUORUM respectively) consistency modes are for use with lightweight transaction
 * If there are enough replicas available but the required writes don't finish within the timeout window, the coordinator throws a Timeout Exception
-* **Limitations of hinted-handoff** - If a node remains down for quite some time, hints can build up and then overwhelming the node when it is back online.
-Hence hints are stored for a certain time window only and it can be disabled

 ### Read Path